Navigation Acts: Navigation Act 1660

 The Navigation Act 1660 (12 Cha.
 2. c.
-18), long-titled An Act for the Encourageing and increasing of Shipping and Navigation, was passed on 13 September by the Convention Parliament and confirmed by the Cavalier Parliament on 27 July 1661.
+18), long-titled An Act for the Encouraging and increasing of Shipping and Navigation, was passed on 13 September by the Convention Parliament and confirmed by the Cavalier Parliament on 27 July 1661.
 The act broadened and strengthened restrictions under Cromwell's earlier act.
 Colonial imports and exports were now restricted to ships "as doe truly and without fraud belong onely to the people of England ... or are of the built of and belonging to" any of the English possessions.
 Additionally, ships' crews now had to be 75% English, rather than just a majority, and ship captains were required to post a bond to ensure compliance and could recoup the funds upon arrival.
 The penalty for non-compliance was the forfeiture of both the ship and its cargo.
 The act provides that violations of the navigation act were to be tried in "any court of record," but it also authorizes and strictly requires all commanders of ships of war to seize non-English ships and deliver them to the Court of Admiralty.

 The act specified seven colonial products, known as "enumerated" commodities or items, that were to be shipped from the colonies only to England or other English colonies.
 These items were tropical or semi-tropical produce that could not be grown in the mother country, but were of higher economic value and used in English competitive manufacturing.
 The initial products included sugar, tobacco, cotton wool, indigo, ginger, fustic, or other dyeing woods.
 Previously only tobacco export had been restricted to England.
 Additional enumerated items would be included in subsequent navigation acts, for example the cocoa bean was added in 1672, after drinking chocolate became the fashion.